StephanieHKay/azure-database-migration97/README.md

   <img src="failover.png" alt="Failover">
 </div>

-## Security & Access Control
+## Security and Access Control

 - Integrated Microsoft Entra ID authentication for the SQL Server (hosting the production database) to strengthen database security.

 - Set up and assigned a Microsoft Entra admin role.

-- Created a new user account with database read-only privileges by assigning this user the db_datareader role
+- Created a new user account with database read-only privileges by assigning this user the db_datareader role.